Immune Boost IV Therapy in Los Angeles: Your Questions Answered

 How does IV delivery compare to taking immune supplements orally?

+The difference is bioavailability.
 Oral vitamin C absorption tops out at roughly 200 to 400mg per dose for most adults.
 Above that threshold, your gut absorbs diminishing amounts and excretes the rest.
-Your body's regulatory mechanism prevents the high-dose vitamin C blood concentrations that IV infusion makes possible.
+IV delivery bypasses the gut entirely.
+Nutrients enter the bloodstream and reach systemic circulation within minutes.
+A 2,500mg IV dose of vitamin C achieves blood levels not achievable through oral supplementation.
+The same bioavailability advantage applies to B12, magnesium, and zinc.
+For a detailed comparison, see IV therapy vs oral supplements.

 Is immune boost IV therapy safe?